Weak and strong sustainability: Sustainable development

+Although related, sustainable development and sustainability are two different concepts.
+Weak sustainability is an idea based upon the work of Nobel laureate Robert Solow, and John Hartwick. which states that 'human capital' can substitute 'natural capital'.
 The weak sustainability paradigm stems from the 1970s.
 It began as an extension of the neoclassical theory of economic growth, accounting for non-renewable natural resources as a factor of production.
-However, it only really came into the mainstream in the 1990s within the context of sustainable development discourse.
+However, it only really came into the mainstream in the 1990s as the idea received more political attention as sustainable development discussions evolved in the late 1980s and early 1990s.
+A key landmark was the Rio Summit in 1992 where the vast majority of nation-states committed themselves to sustainable development.
+This commitment was demonstrated by the signing of Agenda 21, a global action plan on sustainable development.
 At its inception, sustainability was interpreted as a requirement to preserve, intact, the environment as we find it today in all its forms.
 The Brundtland Report, for example, stated that ‘The loss of plant and animal species can greatly limit the options of future generations.
 The result is that sustainable development requires the conservation of plant and animal species’.

 Development of theory

 Wilfred Beckerman posits that the absolutist concept of sustainable development given above is morally repugnant.
 The largest part of the world's population live in acute poverty.
 Taking that as well as the acute degradation into account, one could justify using up vast resources in an attempt to preserve certain species from extinction.
 These species providing no real benefit for society other than a possible value for the knowledge of their continued existence.
 He argues that such a task would involve using resources that could have instead been devoted to more pressing world concerns.
 Examples include increasing access to clean drinking water or sanitation in the Third World.

 Many environmentalists shifted their attention to the idea of ‘weak’ sustainability.
 This allows for some natural resources to decrease as long as sufficient compensation is provided by increases in other resources.
 The result usually was an increase in human capital.
 This compensation is in the form of sustained human welfare.
 This is illustrated in a well-regarded definition by David Pearce, the author of numerous works on sustainability.
 He defines sustainability as implying something about maintaining the level of human welfare (or well-being) so that it may improve, but never declines (or, not more than temporarily).
 This implies sustainable development will not decrease over time.

 Inter-generational equity assumes each following generation has at least as much capital at its disposal as the preceding generation.
 The idea of leaving capital stock at least unchanged is widely accepted.
 The question arises, whether or not one form of capital may be substituted by another.
 This is the focus of the debate between ‘weak’ and ‘strong’ sustainability, and how intergenerational equity is to be achieved.